 Reflection: Reflection is a process that allows people to stop and think before they respond to something.
 This skill is key for solving problems.
 The more kids practice reflection, the better they get at it.

-Processing Speed: Kids need to go through the reflection process quickly to solve problems on time.
+Processing speed: Kids need to go through the reflection process quickly to solve problems on time.
 That’s where processing speed comes in.
 Some experts view this skill as the engine that drives how well people use executive functioning skills to solve problems and achieve goals.

-hot executive function.”
+You might also hear about something called “hot executive function.”
 This comes into play in situations that aren’t emotionally “neutral.”
 It helps people manage their emotional reactions.
 Kids might rely on hot executive function during a spelling bee to keep their excitement or anxiety in check.
 Others might use it to resist temptation.